doasync/doasync/README.md

 Welcome to the async world!
 ===================

 Hey!
 I’m a tiny little npm module - **doasync**.
-40 lines of code!
+50 lines of code!
 Don’t ignore me, I’m very helpful!
 With me you can call any method of your object without a callback and receive a promise!
 Object is not modified!
 Cool, ha?

-**util.promisify** guy helps me to work with functions and object methods.
+I can promisify functions as well not only objecs and **util.promisify** guy helps me.
 But before we go, we must thank and give all credit to **Proxy** and **ES6** guys... **WeakMap** has also proved useful.

 ----------